 Updated May 22nd, 2022 – Welcome to part two of our look at affordable alternatives for James Bond casual summer shirts!
 If you haven’t already seen part one, you can check it out here.
 Folks, we have a LOT to cover in this post.
 So let’s get right to it!

 The Thunderball Patterned Shirts

-007’s patterned shirts in Thunderball share a lot in common with solid color shirts we saw in the last post.
-The blue and the pink gingham shirts are revere collars.
+007’s patterned shirts in Thunderball share a lot in common with his solid color shirts we saw in the last post.
+The blue and the pink gingham shirts are soft camp collars, while the candy striped shirt has a slightly stiffer collar with the reveres.
 And all of them have a straight hem so they’re meant to be worn untucked.

 For our affordable alternatives, I’m trying to stick as closely as possible to the style of the shirts.
 So while a true camp or revere collar may not be possible in all patterns, I won’t be including any button down collars.
-And that’s especially tricky with the blue and pink gingham prints.
+And that’s especially tricky with the gingham ones.
 Gingham is often considered a “preppy” fabric.
-Which means the vast majority of retailers out there seem to feel any shirt made out of it also needs a button down collar.
+Which means the vast majority of retailers out there seem to feel any shirt made from it also needs a button down collar.
 But we’ve done our best to find a few that’ll get the job done.

 The Blue Gingham Camp Collar Shirt

 Not a revere or camp collar, unfortunately.
 But that 55% linen, 45% cotton, mid-blue gingham fabric looks a lot like what we see on screen.
 You’ll probably want to get this one tailored to give it the straight hem.
 Even with the extra work, this is still a very affordable option.
-Lots of sizes available on Amazon U.S. and UK
+Lots of sizes available on Amazon.

 Blue Striped Camp Collar Shirt